GabLeRoux/travis-multiline-env-example/ReadMe.md

 [![Build Status](https://travis-ci.com/GabLeRoux/travis-multiline-env-example.svg?branch=master)](https://travis-ci.com/GabLeRoux/travis-multiline-env-example)

-I needed to generate a file based on an environment variable which contains a multiple lines.
+I needed to generate a file based on an environment variable which contains multiple lines.
 Note: `gitlab-ci` does support this out of the boxs.
-I just needed to do the same with Travis.
+I just needed to do the same with Travis. :v:

 ## The solution